ajpicc3734/React-Portfolio/README.md

 ## Description

-This is a portfolio built with React
+This is a web developer portfolio built with React

 ## Built With